GoogleChrome/developer.chrome.com/site/en/blog/deprecating-unload/index.md

 The following options allow you to enable or disable `unload` handlers to test how your site would work without them so you can prepare for the upcoming deprecation.
 There are different types of policies:

-- [Permissions-Policy](https://github.com/w3c/webappsec-permissions-policy/blob/main/permissions-policy-explainer.md): This is a platform API for site owners to control access to features, at a site or an individual page level, via the usage of HTTP headers.
+- [Permissions Policy](https://github.com/w3c/webappsec-permissions-policy/blob/main/permissions-policy-explainer.md): This is a platform API for site owners to control access to features, at a site or an individual page level, via the usage of HTTP headers.
 - [Enterprise policies](https://chromeenterprise.google/policies/): Tools for IT admins to configure Chrome for their organization or business.
 They can be configured via an admin panel, like the [Google Admin Console](https://support.google.com/a/answer/182076?hl=en).
 - [Chrome flags](/docs/web-platform/chrome-flags/): This allows an individual developer to change the unload deprecation setting to test impact on various sites.

-### Permission-Policy
+### Permissions Policy

-A Permission-Policy [has been added from Chrome 115](https://chromestatus.com/feature/5760325231050752) to allow sites to opt-out of using unload handlers and immediately benefit from bfcache usage to improve site performance.
+A Permissions Policy [has been added from Chrome 115](https://chromestatus.com/feature/5760325231050752) to allow sites to opt-out of using unload handlers and immediately benefit from bfcache usage to improve site performance.
 See [these examples on how to set this for your site](https://github.com/fergald/docs/blob/master/explainers/permissions-policy-unload.md#examples).
 This allows sites to get ahead of the unload deprecation.

 This [will be extended in Chrome 117](https://chromestatus.com/feature/5579556305502208) to allow sites to do the reverse, and to opt-in to continuing to try to fire unload handlers, as Chrome changes the default for these not to fire in future.
 See [these examples on how to continue to allow unload handlers to fire for your site](https://github.com/fergald/docs/blob/master/explainers/permissions-policy-deprecate-unload.md#reenabling-unload-for-a-frame).
 This opt-in will not remain forever and should be used to allow time for sites to migrate away from unload handlers.

 ### Enterprise policy

 Enterprises that have software that depends on the `unload` event to function correctly can use the [`ForcePermissionPolicyUnloadDefaultEnabled` policy](https://chromium-review.googlesource.com/c/chromium/src/+/4730081) to prevent the gradual deprecation for devices under their control.
 By enabling this policy, the Permissions-Policy for unload will continue to default to enabled for all origins.
 A page may still set a stricter policy if it wants.
-Like the Permission Policy opt-out, this is a tool to mitigate potential breaking changes but should not be used indefinitely.
+Like the Permissions Policy opt-out, this is a tool to mitigate potential breaking changes but should not be used indefinitely.

 ### Chrome flags

 As well as the enterprise policy, you can disable the deprecation for individual users via the flag: `chrome://flags/#deprecate-unload`.
 Setting this to `disabled` will prevent Chrome from switching the default on `unload` handlers and allow them to continue to fire.
-They can still be overridden on a site by site basis via Permissions-Policy, but will continue to fire by default.
+They can still be overridden on a site by site basis via Permissions Policy, but will continue to fire by default.

 As well as Chrome flags, these settings [can be controlled by command line options](https://github.com/fergald/docs/blob/master/explainers/permissions-policy-deprecate-unload.md#testing-with-chrome).